Contact information:

-Community Extension Services (CES), which is under the Academic Development Office, takes the lead in implementing research-based community extension programs of the University.
+Community Extension Services (CES), which is under the Academic Development Office, takes the lead in implementing research-based community extension programs of Far Eastern University.
 It also serves to coordinate, monitor, and evaluate the extension services rendered by the various institutes/programs in the partner communities of the University.

 CES Framework